rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 }
 ```

-As we can see, the only parte changed is the DSL offered by the mocking library.
+As we can see, the only part that has changed is the DSL offered by the mocking library.
 The rest of the test remains more or less the same.

 ## 4. Conclusions

 In this article, we saw how to test a function declared in a `Raise<E>` context.
 We introduced several approaches and used many libraries.
-We saw how to write a test using JUnit 5 and Kotest testing framework.
+We saw how to write a test using JUnit 5 and the Kotest testing framework.
 We saw how to use the `assertj-arrow-core` library to test functions using the Raise DSL.
-Then we translated the same tests using the Kotest extension asserts for Arrow.
+Then, we translated the same tests using the Kotest extension asserts for Arrow.
 Then, we focused on mocking.
-The first approach we approached is using fake objects.
-Despite a bit of initial programming, fake objects approach seems to be very natural and ergonomic.
+The first approach we approached was using fake objects.
+Despite some initial programming, the fake objects approach is natural and ergonomic.
 We also saw how to mock a function declared in a `Raise<E>` context using the MockK and Mockito libraries.
-Mocking feels less idiomatic and more complex due to the presence of the `Raise<E>`context, which neither libraries manage natively.
-As of today, what we still miss is MockK and Mockito's extensions to handle functions using the Raise DSL natively, which would make the mocking process more straightforward.
+Mocking feels less idiomatic and more complex due to the `Raise<E>` context, which neither libraries manage natively.
+As of today, we still miss the need to include Mockito's extensions to handle functions using the Raise DSL natively, which would make the mocking process more straightforward.

 ## 5. Appendix A